PkmX/hpbar/README.md

 ## CVars

+* `hpbar_style` (user): Choose how the HP bar is shown. (default: 1)
+  * 0: Disable HP bars.
+  * 1: Show a full HP bar with monster infomation at top.
+  * 2: Show target HP percentage under the crosshair.
 * `hpbar_min_maxhp` (user): Only show HP bars for monsters with more HP than this value.
 This can be useful to reduce visual clutter when fighting lots of monsters.
 The default is 0 so HP bars are shown for all targets.
 * `hpbar_server_min_maxhp` (server): This is a server-wide variable that controls whether to send HP info to clients and essentially overrides a client's `hpbar_min_maxhp` if this value is higher.
 It can be used to reduce bandwidth usage. (default: 0)